-Of the balance as at 31 March 2024, $\pounds$ 0.444m relates to properties held under finance leases ( $\pounds$ 0.417m in 2022/23) and $\pounds$ 124.716m to properties owned by the Council ( $\pounds$ 117.449m in 2022/23).
-At 31 March 2024, all Investment Properties were let under operating leases except for six properties currently without tenants and four properties held for future sale.
-The value of the properties let under operating leases was £119.637m (£112.014m in 2022/23).
+Of the balance as at 31 March 2025, ± 0.369 m relates to properties held under finance leases (± 0.444 m in 2023/24) and ± 133.744 m to properties owned by the Council (± 124.716 m in 2023/24).
+At 31 March 2025, all Investment Properties were let under operating leases except for nine properties currently without tenants and three properties held for future sale.
+The value of the properties let under operating leases was ± 117.154 m (± 119.637 m in 2023/24).

 There are no restrictions on the Council's ability to realise the value inherent in its Investment Property or on the Council's right to the remittance of income and the proceeds of disposal.
-The Council has no contractual obligations to purchase, construct or develop Investment Property other than at the Market Street site.
+The Council has two contractual obligations to purchase, construct or develop Investment Property - for the Market Street site as part of a joint venture and for the Market Street Health Hub.
 The Council has a contractual obligation to repair and maintain its Investment Properties, except where the lease terms specify otherwise.